dimasad/pdva-pilot/README.md

 Note that the sensor head runs on a DSP that has 16-bit bytes.
 This causes a lot o trouble to the MAVLink messages, so the MAVLink code on the sensor head had to be rewritten to take this into account.
+All the fields in the messages sent to and from the sensor head should have sizes multiple of 16 bits (do not use unit8\_t or int8\_t).

 This website gives an example of how to use MAVLink to send and receive
 messages: